Home Warranty Arbitration: Your Rights and How to File a Dispute

 Strong preparation is your best equalizer going into arbitration:

-3. Know your warranty sections — Identify the exact section of your contract that covers the disputed item and be prepared to cite it.
+3. Know your warranty sections.
+Identify the exact section of your contract that covers the disputed item and be prepared to cite it.
+Use our contract review guide to navigate the document.

-If your dispute involves a home warranty reimbursement claim, make sure you bring all receipts, invoices, and proof of payment to the hearing.
+If your dispute involves a reimbursement claim, bring all receipts, invoices, and proof of payment to the hearing.

 Pincher's Pro Tip